-Alaska is such a contrast in so many ways from Africa.
+Alaska is such a contrast from Africa, in so many ways.
 Everything from the weather to the lodges are so completely different.
-It’s so remote and complex to get supplies and just daily needs into the remote camps of Alaska.
-Everything from the simple snacks to the guides has to be flown in by bush planes or carried by small river boats for miles into these Bear rich environments.
-There is something so real and so enriching about the simplicity and unglamorous, yet adventurous life in the Alaskan wilds.
-We change from Khakis to flannel, from shorts to waders, from Elephants to grizzly bears.
+It’s so remote and complex to get supplies and just daily needs into the camps of Alaska.
+Everything from the simple snacks to the guides have to be flown in by bush planes or carried by small river boats for miles into these bear rich environments.
+There is something so real and so enriching about the simplicity and adventurous life in the Alaskan wilds.
+We change from khakis to flannel, from shorts to waders, from elephants to grizzly bears.
 Switching from decked out safari vehicles with cushioned seats to boats with ice chests and metal cross bars to sit on.

-The remote African camps differ from Alaska in so many ways. luxurious tents with pools, smartly dressed wait staff attending to your every need, guides offering French press coffee and freshly made muffins.
-Each tent or chalet with its own bathroom, shower, and tub.
-A dressing table, hot coffee in your room.
-Huge comfortable beds, vanity kits with top quality products resting in decorated containers.
-A place where your cloths are washed , pressed, and returned in a beautiful and thought out presentation.
-Four course meals and high teas.
-All in some of the most remote places on the African continent.
-Africa really spoils you, is easy to become soft in AFRICA.
-Yet the wildlife is abundant and encompassing.
+The remote African camps differ from Alaska in so many ways, such as luxurious tents with pools, smartly dressed staff attending to your every need, guides offering French press coffee and freshly made muffins.
+The African tents/chalets are equipped with there own bathrooms, showers, tubs, tea stations in each room.
+There are huge comfortable beds, vanity kits with top exclusive quality products resting in decorated containers.
+A place where your clothes are washed, pressed, and returned in a beautiful and thoughtful presentation.
+The four course meals and high teas are delectable all set in some of the most remote places on the African continent.
+Africa becomes part of your soul with the is abundant wildlife and untouched nature.

-Yet a place so completely beautiful that nothing rivals its amazement .
-A land of wild Grizzly Bears, and salmon, stunted pine trees and the beautiful flowers of the fireweed plants.
-Eagles that soar high with the kind of pride that we can only dream of.
-A place where those who are most passionate about photography, fishing, wild places, and raw nature will thrive in the simple tasks of its very essence.
+This a place so completely beautiful that nothing rivals its amazement.
+A land of wild Grizzly Bears, salmon, stunted pine trees and the beautiful flowers of the fireweed plants.
+Eagles soaring high with the kind of pride that we can only dream of.
+A land where those who are most passionate about photography, fishing, wild places, and raw nature will thrive in the simple tasks of it’s very essence.

-I love both of these wonderful destinations.
-So completely different, both inviting in their own ways.
-Both very wild, both having amazing yet completely different opportunities for wildlife photography and spiritual growth.
-Two places that are so completely different that an explanation without the physical experience is a true injustice to its real feeling.
+I love both of these wonderful destinations because they are so completely different and inviting in their own ways.
+They are wild and have amazing yet completely different opportunities for wildlife photography and spiritual growth.
+Two places that are at opposite extremes that an explanation without the physical experience is a true injustice to it’s real feeling.
 Experiencing one without experiencing the other is almost cheating yourself of the true meaning of each of these wildlife photography destinations.

 Join world renown wildlife photographer Kevin Dooley in Alaska.
 We will head out in the mornings after a hearty breakfast in search of bears.
 Our boats will be two or three people to a guide and we will stay out all day.
 In the evenings after dinner we can go over some images and talk about the techniques of wildlife photography and editing.
 All workshop activities will be set once we arrive at the lodge depending on the groups needs.
 Can be customized to fit specific needs and questions.
 One on one time will also be made available upon request.